LuciusVH/Goatflix/README.md

 This specific website is entirely designed for educational purpose only.

-However, please note that a clone of the Github repository might be done in the next weeks, translated into French and commercially published, under a purchased domain name.
+However, please note that a clone of the Github repository might be done in the next weeks, translated into French, modified and commercially published, under a purchased domain name.